 Planning a European cruise but don't know where to go?
 While the popular cruise ports in Europe like Amsterdam, Southampton, and Athens may sound appealing, some of the smaller cruise ports in Europe offer amazing opportunities.

 I guarantee your European cruise will feel more intimate and less touristy when visiting some of the most unique and uncommon European cruise ports.
+Whether you are looking for fun 70th birthday destinations in Europe or looking to escape for a week from your 9-5, these spots are remarkable!

 From Valletta, Malta to Klaipeda, Lithuania, we are going to go over all the top small cruise ports in Europe for you to add to your ultimate Mediterranean cruise itinerary!